Healthy Populations and Communities: In Depth

 Photo by iStock

 Specifically, our study of a ban on new fast-food restaurants in one low-income Los Angeles neighborhood found that the ban failed to have its intended consequences.
 This zoning regulation, implemented in 2008, restricted the opening or remodeling of standalone fast-food restaurants in South Los Angeles.
-But the composition of food vendors has changed little in the neighborhood (only about 10 percent of restaurants are new), and the prevalence of overweight or obesity has increased significantly more in South Los Angeles from 2007 to 2011-2012 than in the county at large.
-Another study of adults in Los Angeles County found little association between residents' diet and obesity rates and the proximity of fast food outlets, small convenience stores, or supermarkets.
+A few years later, the restaurants were mostly the same (only about 10 percent were new), and the prevalence of overweight or obesity had increased significantly more in South Los Angeles than in the county at large.

 An initial assessment of shopping habits in both food deserts revealed that 75% of residents were already shopping at full-service grocery stores in other neighborhoods rather than their small neighborhood shops.
-In addition, the price of food had more influence than proximity on where people shopped, and residents who shopped mostly at a low-priced store were at higher risk of obesity.
-Marketing also seemed to matter: Fruits and vegetables were equally available in high- and low-end stores, but the pricier stores actively marketed healthy foods, while the cheaper ones promoted junk foods.
-These findings suggest that marketing affordable healthy foods might be more effective than just locating supermarkets in food deserts.
+The price of food had more influence than proximity on where people shopped, and residents who shopped mostly at a low-priced store were at higher risk of obesity.
+Marketing also seemed to matter: Pricier stores actively marketed healthy foods, while the cheaper ones promoted junk foods.

-After the supermarket opened, the research team compared the residents of the two communities on several dimensions.
-Findings did not always confirm conventional wisdom about how food deserts might influence obesity.
-Residents near the new supermarket did eat a better diet — less sugar and fewer calories — and shoppers felt that they had better access to healthy, affordable foods.
+Once the new supermarket opened, residents did consume less sugar and fewer calories, and shoppers felt that they had better access to healthy, affordable foods.
 But improved diet wasn't associated with how often residents used the supermarket.

-In a series of studies, we have been exploring the role that parks play in providing a supportive environment for exercise.
-Many of the studies used SOPARC, a tool designed by RAND investigators to obtain direct information on community park use, including characteristics of parks and their users.
-SOPARC provided an assessment of park users' physical activity levels, gender, activity modes/types, and estimated age and race/ethnicity groupings.
-It also provided information on individual park activity areas, such as their levels of accessibility, usability, supervision, and organization.
-An online app and users guide made SOPARC available for general use, providing a valuable tool for communities to use in making decisions about park resources.
+In a series of studies, we have been exploring the role that public parks play in encouraging people to exercise more.
+Many studies used RAND's System for Observing Play and Recreation in Communities (SOPARC) tool, designed by RAND investigators to obtain direct information on community park use, including characteristics of parks and their users.
+SOPARC provides an assessment of park users' physical activity levels, gender, activity modes/types, and estimated age and race/ethnicity groupings.
+It also provides information on individual park activity areas, such as their levels of accessibility, usability, supervision, and organization.
+An online app and users guide make SOPARC available for general use, providing a valuable tool for communities to use in making decisions about park resources.

 Detailed evidence about park use and its health effects is essential if communities are to make smart choices about allocating scarce but valuable resources.